Gluten Free Mini Egg Nest Cakes!

-- In a large bowl, whisk together the butter (just the 140g), caster sugar and light brown sugar until fully combined.>You’re looking for the mix to be paler, smooth & creamy!
-I use an electric whisk for 2 mins.
+- In a large bowl, whisk together the butter just the bit under "cakes"), caster sugar and light brown sugar until fully combined.>You’re looking for the mix to be paler, smooth & creamy!
+I use an electric whisk for 1 min

-- Spoon the mix into your cupcake cakes. >They should be about 2/3 full to give it enough room to expand when it bakes>If you're using fairy cases, its about 1tbsp in each.
-If you're using cupcake cakes, its about 1.5 tbsp in each.
-Not sure if you've got fairy cakes or cupcakes?
-See the section above in this post called "Fairy Cakes vs Cupcakes">They haven't got to be too neat – they'll sort themselves out in the oven!
+- Spoon the mix into your fairy cake cases. >They should be about 2/3 full to give it enough room to expand when it bakes>If you're using fairy cases, its about 1tbsp in each.
+If you're using cupcake cakes, its about 1.5 tbsp in each. >They haven't got to be too neat – they'll sort themselves out in the oven!

-- Transfer to a baking tray and leave to cool before moving onto the next step.
+- Transfer to a cooling rack tray and leave to cool before moving onto the next step.

-- Add a layer of buttercream in between each piece and sandwich them back together.>I find it easiest to use my fingers to do this!
-Take a tsp of buttercream, use your fingers to mould it into the rough width of the cake, place it straight in between two slices and push together.>My top tip is DON'T try to make these too perfect, the more you play around with it, the more the cakes will crumble and just make a mess.
+- Add a layer of buttercream in between each piece and sandwich them back together.>I find it easiest to use a piping bag to do this.
+You could use a tsp too but its slightly messier. >My top tip is DON'T try to overfill it or make these too perfect, the more you play around with it, the more the cakes will crumble and just make a mess.

-- Place the cakes back in the freezer whilst you melt the chocolate (in the next step…)
+- Place the cakes in the freezer whilst you melt the chocolate – not compulsory this will make the next step easier.

 Coat your cakes in chocolate

 - Melt your chocolate.
-My preferred method: this is a cheating way of "tempering" chocolate which basically keeps it shiny and it'll still have that lovely snap when its set again. a.
-Add about an inch of water to a saucepan and bring to a simmer.b.
-Break up 2/3rds of your chocolate and place into a mixing bowl, over the saucepan.
-Make sure the base of the bowl doesn't touch the water. c.
-Stir until melted and then take off the heat. d.
-Add the remaining 1/3rd and stir (off the heat) until its all melted too.
+My preferred method: This is a cheating way of "tempering" chocolate – will keep it shiny and keep its texture once its set again.>Add about an inch of water to a saucepan and bring to a simmer>Break up 2/3rds of your chocolate and place into a mixing bowl, over the saucepan.
+Make sure the base of the bowl doesn't touch the water>Stir until melted and then take off the heat.>Add the remaining 1/3rd and stir (off the heat) until its all melted too